 The financial statements are presented in Naira, which is the Mortgage Bank's functional currency.
 All amounts have been rounded to the nearest thousand, except when otherwise indicated.

 (b) Basis of measurement

-These financial statements are prepared on the historical cost basis except for the following:
+These financial statements are prepared on the historical cost basis except for equity instruments at fair value through other comprehensive income which are measured at fair value.